DaveyDavey1901/WeatherDB/README.md

 I needed to sign up to Open Weather to use their API.
 This is a great API with a huge amount of data to utilise.

 **Errors At The Moment To Address**
-1.  when you press enter it clears local storage when inputting a city... only works with button click.
+1.  when you press enter it resets the page... only works with button click.
+This makes it difficult on mobile.